SFU-HiAccel/AutoNTT/README.md

 - `--custom_mod_kernel`, `--custom_mod_host`, `--custom_mod_header`, `--custom_mod_interface`:
   Provide the corresponding custom modulo reduction components when using `--modmul_type C`.
   Please refer to the documentation [here](https://github.com/SFU-HiAccel/AutoNTT/tree/main/examples/modmul_types/custom_reductions) for details on how to use these switches.
 - `--verbose`: Increases verbosity level for debugging purposes.
+Supported levels: $0,1,2$

 ---